 How to Take Cannabis Tinctures?

 Tinctures are meant to be taken sublingually, i.e. held under the tongue.
-Paradoxically, the longer a tincture is held under the tongue, the higher its absorption rate.
+The longer a tincture is held under the tongue, the higher its absorption rate.
 Why?
 Because the sublingual region of the mouth is full of blood vessels and glands that easily absorb cannabinoids.
 All this means that the bioavailability of a properly taken tincture can reach 40%, which is excellent as far as medical cannabis is concerned.

 There’s also some evidence that true alcohol-based tinctures absorb better than oil-based ones.
 The bioavailability of ethanol itself is around 80% and the substance has already been shown to improve the absorption of other plant compounds besides cannabinoids, like quercetin.
 Look for more studies on the effects of ethanol on cannabinoid metabolism in the (hopefully near) future.